TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 **INSTALLATION**
 -------------------------------------------------------------------------------------------------
-Put the *.dfmod file 'DaggerfallUnity_Data/StreamingAssets/Mods'.
+Put the *.dfmod file inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.
 Use the load order settings window to choose if you want water plants and stones or only grass, and customize the size and shape of grass.

 **CUSTOMIZATION**
 -------------------------------------------------------------------------------------------------
 It is possible to customize this mod from the mod settings in-game.
-Presets with default values are avilable, but it's possible to customize them individually.
+Presets with default values are available, but it's possible to customize them individually.
 If you create an interesting combination, do not forget to share your own preset!

 - WaterPlants